austinjbaber/dogpi/cad/README.md

 `closure_nut_clear`.
 Receiver depth, tab depth, and slide travel are coupled: keep each receiver deeper than the tab projection by at least the slide travel plus the desired back clearance.
 Measure the nuts in the intended hardware kit before changing their pocket dimensions.
-Change tab clearances in small increments and test both tabs together.

 ## Rendering and exporting